strangewarp/PhrasesPd/README.txt

-Installation
+Quick-Start Guide:

-1. Put all of PhrasesPd's .pd_lua and .lua files (EXCEPT FOR "phrases-hotseats.lua") into your /pd/extra directory.
+1. Put the following files into your /pd/extra directory: phrases-editor-and-sequencer.pd_lua phrases-get-prefs.pd_lua
+phrases-gui-generator.pd_lua
+phrases-gui-tables.lua
+phrases-keychord.pd_lua
+phrases-keychord-tables.lua
+phrases-main-tables.lua

-2. Make sure all of PhrasesPd's .pd files, plus "phrases-hotseats.lua", are in the same directory as one another.
+2. Place the following files in the same directory as one another: phrases-hotseats.lua phrases-makecolor.pd phrases-prefs.lua phrasespd.pd
 The directory itself can be wherever, but preferably somewhere convenient in your directory structure, as your savefiles will be loaded from within the same directory (or a subdirectory, if you specify so).

-3. Run "phrasespd.pd" in PureData.
-4. Change the settings to reflect your setup and directory structure, by clicking the "phrases-prefs" and "phrases-gui-prefs" subpatches, toggling into Puredata edit mode (Ctrl+E), and editing their hardcoded variables.
+3. Change the settings to reflect your setup and directory structure, by modifying the contents of phrases-prefs.lua.

-5. Save your custom variables (Ctrl+S), and then close and reopen phrasespd.pd.
+4. Run "phrasespd.pd" in PureData.

-6. Change the Puredata MIDI settings to reflect your default MIDI-IN and MIDI-OUT devices.
+5. Change the Puredata MIDI settings to reflect your default MIDI-IN and MIDI-OUT devices.
 Remember: This must be done every time Puredata is newly opened.

-7. Toggle into Puredata edit mode (Ctrl+E) to change the filenames in your savefile and loadfile hotseats, and then toggle back out of edit mode (Ctrl+E again) to click them.
-(You can save your hotseat configuration at any time with Ctrl+S. No restart required.)
-Clicking a hotseat will select that savefile or loadfile name.
-Remember: If these point to a subdirectory, that subdirectory must be made manually before attempting to save or load therein.
-8. You can now begin assembling phrases of MIDI data in the PhrasesPd editor, and playing them with your Monome.
+6. You can now begin assembling phrases of MIDI data in the PhrasesPd editor, and playing them with your Monome.

+7. To save your song data: Click the "Custom Savefile" box, type in the desired filename, and hit Enter.
+Then, to save your data there, type Shift-?-|.

+8. To change the default loadfile hotseats, edit the contents of "phrases-hotseats.lua".

-Editor Commands
+Editor Commands (default keystrokes)

 Choose savefile name - Click a savefile hotseat in the main phrasespd.pd window Save file - Shift-?-|

-Choose loadfile name - Shift-[number], Shift-BackSpace-[number], OR click a loadfile hotseat in the main phrasespd.pd window Load file - Shift-Backspace-Enter (WARNING: Erases any unsaved changes)
+Choose loadfile name - Shift-[number], Shift-BackSpace-[number], or click a loadfile hotseat in the main phrasespd.pd window Load file - Shift-Backspace-Enter (WARNING: Erases any unsaved changes)

 Toggle Recording/Play modes - Esc